square/womeng_handbook/README.md

 # WomEng Handbook

-At Square, we have a strong, supportive, and empowering community of women engineers and allies.
+At Block, we have a strong, supportive, and empowering community of women engineers and allies.
 We come together as a group: WomEng.
 Our group grew from a mailing list to regular, in-person gatherings.
-Today, WomEng expands outside of Square and includes a large network of women engineers.
+Today, WomEng expands outside of Block and includes a large network of women engineers.

 We had many conversations and meetings to establish our group and come up with our recurring events.
-So, to help others start or expand a WomEng group in their community, we’re open sourcing a handbook with everything someone needs to get started.
+So, to help others start or expand a WomEng group in their community, we're open sourcing a handbook with everything someone needs to get started.

 ***